Learn Everything you need to know to use Peel and Stick Wallpaper to instantly refresh your home!

 Before you dive into this hot decor trend, we bet you have a few questions.
 Well, you’ve come to the right place.
 Between Jodie and I have become experts over the past few years.
 We’ve tested out six different brands of peel and stick wallpaper.
 We put wallpaper all over our houses on all kinds of surfaces.
 We’ve learned what works and what doesn’t.
 Don’t worry, after you’ve read this post you won’t make any mistakes.
 We’ve made them all already, so you can learn from us and not waste any time, money, or wallpaper.

-Jodie and I are huge fans of peel and stick wallpaper and we can’t wait to show you how easy it is to transform your home with this new alternative to traditional wallpaper.
+Jodie and I are huge fans of peel and stick wallpaper, and we can’t wait to show you how easy it is to transform your home with this alternative to traditional wallpaper.